 Under Union’s specific definition, a bias incident is action taken that one could reasonably and prudently conclude is motivated, in whole or in part, by the alleged offender’s bias against an actual or perceived aspect of diversity, including, but not limited to, age, ancestry or ethnicity, color, creed, disability, gender, gender identity or expression, height, immigration or citizenship status, marital status, national origin, race, religion, religious practice, sexual orientation, socioeconomic status, or weight.

-Union College may respond to bias acts through educations.
+Union College may respond to bias acts through education.
 Bias acts (or perceived bias acts) will be addressed by the College on a case-by-case basis.

 ● To be treated with respect by College officials.